Using the Cirrus GPU Nodes

 For applications using message passing via MPI, considerable improvements in performance may be available by allowing device memory references in MPI calls.
 This allows replacement of relevant host device transfers by direct communication within a node via NVLink.
 Between nodes, MPI communication will remain limited by network latency and bandwidth.

-Version of OpenMPI with both CUDA-aware MPI support and SLURM support are available, you should load the following modules:
+Version of OpenMPI with both CUDA-aware MPI support and SLURM support are available.

 module load openmpi/4.1.6-cuda-12.4